github/site-policy/Policies/github-terms-of-service.md

 **Short version:** *You may have access to private repositories.
 We treat the content of private repositories as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*

 #### 1. Control of Private Repositories.
-Paid accounts may have private repositories, which allow the User to control access to Content.
+Some accounts, such as paid accounts, may have private repositories, which allow the User to control access to Content.

 #### 2. Confidentiality of Private Repositories.
-GitHub considers the contents of private repositories, and only the contents of private repositories, to be confidential to you.
+GitHub considers the contents of private repositories to be confidential to you.
 GitHub will protect the contents of private repositories from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.

 #### 3. Access.
 GitHub employees may only access the content of your private repositories in the following situations:
 - With your consent and knowledge, for support reasons.
 If GitHub accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge.
 - When access is required for security reasons.

 You may also grant a third-party application authorization to use, access, and disclose the contents of your private repositories.
 Your use of third-party applications is at your sole risk; GitHub is not liable for disclosures to third parties that you authorize to access a private repository.

 #### 4. Exclusions.
 If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to access, review, and remove them.
 Additionally, we may be [compelled by law](/articles/github-privacy-statement/#how-we-respond-to-compelled-disclosure) to disclose the contents of your private repositories.